 The other Broadway opening of the week also featured a powerful man at its center—though in this case, a figure taken from history.
 It was Katori Hall's drama The Mountaintop, about a meeting between civil rights leader Dr. Martin Luther King, Jr. and a mysterious young woman on the night before his assassination at the Lorraine Motel in Memphis.
 It opened at the Bernard B. Jacobs Oct.
 13.

+The buzz surrounding this production has been less about the new work and fresh playwright—the play won the Olivier Award in London—than the star casting of Samuel L. Jackson and Angela Bassett.
+Critics were split on the duo.
+Some found them miscast, while the Times said Jackson gave "an engagingly low-key performance."
 The play itself was also given mixed grades.
 One writer called it "as audacious as it is inventive," while a differing colleague damned it as "an awkward, mawkish blend of docudrama, surreal whimsy and pandering black-history triumphalism."
 As for the surreal, Big Picture surprise twist at the end of the drama, if you liked it you agreed with the reviewer that said it was "a fantastic pay-off that ranks among the most exhilarating 10 minutes of the year."
 If you didn't, you're with the guy who said it turned "a mediocre biodrama into a ridiculous embarrassment."

-Off-Broadway, Manhattan Theatre Club pulled back the curtain on the world-premiere production of We Live Here, the New York playwriting debut of rising actress Zoe Kazan (Angels in America, A Behanding in Spokane, The Seagull).
+Off-Broadway, Manhattan Theatre Club pulled back the curtain on the world-premiere production of We Live Here, the New York playwriting debut of rising actress Zoe Kazan ( Angels in America, A Behanding in Spokane, The Seagull).
 For the production, MTC assembled a fine cast, led by Amy Irving and Mark Blum, led by hot director Sam Gold.

 The gathering talents did not, however, help a play that the critics found "programatic," "contrived," "boilerplate" and short on subtext and subtlety.
 Reviewers found too familiar the family dysfunction territory that the drama tread.
 And a couple reviews seemed to take MTC to task for producing a play that was not ready for public consumption on a major stage.